fengye/wax/README.md

 The MIT License
 ---------------
 Wax is Copyright (C) 2009 Corey Johnson See the file LICENSE for information of licensing and distribution.

+RapidWax is forked from Wax.
+RapidWax is Copyright (C) 2010 Ye Feng.
+See the file LICENSE for information of licensing and distribution.